0xsequence/sequence-unreal/README.md

 Once you have your **[USequenceWallet]** you can feel free to call any of the functions Supplied by the object, as the register call is now automatically done for you.

 ### USequenceWallet Functions

+### Example Static Access
+Example of how to statically Access the USequenceWallet so you don't have to pass around pointers throughout your code

+   	USequenceWallet::Make(CredentialsIn);//You'll need to call Make at least once somewhere in your code

+	TOptional<USequenceWallet*> TApi = USequenceWallet::Get();
+	USequenceWallet * Api = nullptr;

+	if (TApi.IsSet())
+	{//Valid state
+		Api = TApi.GetValue();
+	}
+	else
+	{//Undefined state
+		return;
+	}

+    //From this point onward you'll be able to use Api as you would normally

 ### Example SignMessage
 ##### Used to Sign a message